moogacs/docs.buf.build/docs/tour/lint-your-api.md

-Start by fixing the lint failures for the `pet/v1/pet.proto` file, which stem from the `FIELD_LOWER_SNAKE_CASE` and `SERVICE_SUFFIX` rules. `buf` indicates exactly what you need to change to fix the errors, so you can fix the failures with the following updates:
+Start by fixing the lint failures for the `pet/v1/pet.proto` file, which stem from the `FIELD_LOWER_SNAKE_CASE` and `SERVICE_SUFFIX` rules. `buf` indicates exactly what you need to change to fix the errors, so you can fix the failures with these updates:

 ```protobuf title="pet/v1/pet.proto" {10-11,16-17}
  syntax = "proto3";